 Academic suspension is not recorded on a student's transcript.
 Students who are placed on academic probation or academic suspension are subject to additional regulations regarding Satisfactory Academic Progress (SAP).
 A student may appeal academic suspension by obtaining appeal information from the Office of the Registrar.
-Program-specific policies regarding academic suspension apply to each of the Bachelor's degree programs.
+Program-specific policies regarding academic suspension apply to each bachelor's degree program.
 Consult the program handbooks for details.